-Prerequisite: BIOL 106 or BIOL 108 or BIOL 109 or BIOL 123 or permission of the department head.
-Additional course fee: \$150.
+Prerequisite: BIOL 106 or BIOL 108 or BIOL 109 or BIOL 123 with a "C" or better or permission of the department head.

 BIOL 241 Principles of Microbiology

 Bacteria and viruses are studied.
 An emphasis is placed on the growth, metabolism, physiology and genetics of bacteria and viruses in lecture and laboratory experiences.
 Clinical aspects of selected microbes are discussed.